Vaibhav3007V/31-05-23-NodeJs/README.md

 * winston/morgan: Logs
 * Joi: Validations

-Rename the file named `.env` and update the variable values with valid ones
+In the file `.env` update the variable values with valid ones